 Concern for the environment is not new at Porsche.
 In fact, Porsche has a long history of developing innovative technology in its cars that have helped advance the overall industry’s efforts in this area, including conducting the first official emission testing of its sports cars back in 1966.

-At this year’s Geneva Auto show, Porsche revealed three ground-breaking Porsche hybrids.
-Make no mistake about it: each of these debuts represent major events in the history of the company’s approach to developing sportier Porsche cars that are more efficient.
-Throughout its 60-plus years, Porsche has accomplished this through technology and innovative ideas, and today Porsche describes this ongoing pursuit as “Porsche Intelligent Performance.”
+Make no mistake about it: each hybrid model debut represented a major event in the history of the company’s approach to developing sportier Porsche cars that are more efficient.
+Throughout its 65-plus years, Porsche has accomplished this through technology and innovative ideas, and today Porsche describes this ongoing pursuit as “Porsche Intelligent Performance.”

 Of course what is Porsche without motorsports, and on the racing front we are also opening a new chapter.
-The 911 GT3 R Hybrid is the first Porsche race car ever to use electric front-wheel drive and a fly-wheel energy reservoir.
-This historic car competed very well in the 24 Hours on the Nordschleife of Nürburgring in May.
+The 911 GT3 R Hybrid was the first Porsche race car ever to use electric front-wheel drive and a fly-wheel energy reservoir.
+This historic car competed very well in its first 24 Hours on the Nordschleife of Nürburgring.
 The focus was not on the 911 GT3 R Hybrid winning the race, but rather spearheading technology as a “racing lab.”
 The intent is to provide hands-on know-how for the subsequent use of this hybrid technology for road-going sports cars.